-The amended development plans are provided in Attachment 3 to Report CJ004-02/21 for Council's consideration
+The amended development plans are provided in Attachment 3 to this Report for Council's consideration

 Joondalup Design Reference Panel

 The amended proposal was presented to the Joondalup Design Reference Panel (JDRP) on 16 December 2020.
 The issues raised by JDRP along with the applicant's and consultant's responses are summarised in the consultant's planning report (Attachment 8 refers).